aimms/how-to/Articles/333/333-evolving-webui.rst

 AIMMS 4.49 Annotations
 -----------------------

-`Data dependent styling <https://documentation.aimms.com/webui/css-styling.html#data-dependent-styling>`_ uses annotations identifiers.
+`Data-dependent styling <https://documentation.aimms.com/webui/css-styling.html#data-dependent-styling>`_ uses annotations identifiers.

 Up  to and including AIMMS 4.49, the annotation identifier associated with identifier ``X``, needed to be called ``X_annotations``.
 From AIMMS 4.50 onwards, the annotation identifier associated with identifier ``X`` can be specified using the annotation attribute ``webui::AnnotationsIdentifier``.
-This permits the reuse of a single annotations identifiers by multiple other identifier and more freedom in naming identifiers.
+This permits the reuse of a single annotations identifiers by multiple other identifiers and more freedom in naming identifiers.

 In our example, we use in AIMMS 4.49: